cran/RegDDM/README.md

 `data1` is subject-level data table.
 It should contain the following: \* `id`: unique indexing column for each subject. \* other subject-level variables that we want to include in the regression.
-Missing value is supported
+Missing values are supported

 `data2` is trial-level data table.
 It should contain the following: \*